-The core principles and guidance published by the International Association of Insurance Supervisors ("IAIS")4 explain the need for insurers to implement sound reinsurance management practices.
+The core principles and guidance published by the International Association of Insurance Supervisors ("IAIS") explain the need for insurers to implement sound reinsurance management practices.
 Moreover, regulators are encouraged to provide financial institutions with the regulatory framework to do so.

 The AMF adheres to the principles and guidance published by the IAIS that foster sound and prudent management practices.
-Pursuant to the authority conferred upon it under the Act respecting insurance,5 the AMF is issuing this guideline to explicitly inform insurers of its expectations regarding reinsurance risk management.
+Pursuant to the authority conferred upon it under the Act respecting insurance, the AMF is issuing this guideline to explicitly inform insurers of its expectations regarding reinsurance risk management.

 This guideline sets out the principles of reinsurance risk governance and the practices for managing these risks.
-As for the effects of reinsurance on capital adequacy requirements, they are covered by the guidelines on capital adequacy.6
+As for the The effects of reinsurance on capital adequacy requirements, they are covered by the guidelines on capital adequacy.

-International Association of Insurance Supervisors, Insurance Core Principles, Standards, Guidance and Assessment Methodology, ICP 13 - Reinsurance and other forms of risk transfer, 1 October 2011.
+International Association of Insurance Supervisors, Insurance Core Principles and Methodology, October 2003.